AniList/submission-manual/docs/criteria.md

 Doujinshi can be added to the website if it meets all the following criteria:

 1. The doujinshi is by an _**already**_ serialized mangaka.
-2. It meets the Japanese '[Country Of Origin](./submissions.html#country-of-origin)'.
+2. The doujinshi must be of Japanese [origin](./submissions.html#country-of-origin).
-3. The doujinshi is not based on existing published material \(anime, manga, manhwa etc.\) - it must be an _**original**_ work.
+3. The doujinshi is not based on existing published material \(anime, manga, manhwa, etc.\) - it must be an _**original**_ work.

-Doujinshi is not a format on AniList, instead, you have to the toggle the [Self Published ](./submissions.html#self-published)option.
+Doujinshi is not a format on AniList, instead, you have to the toggle the [Self Published](./submissions.html#self-published) option.

 ::: warning
 The ‘_original work_’ rule can be waived if the doujinshi in question is by the original author of the existing material or by staff who directly worked on an anime project.

-Example:
+Example 1:<br>
 [R of Black Lagoon](https://anilist.co/manga/87131/R-of-Blacklagoon/) is a doujinshi of [Black Lagoon](https://anilist.co/manga/30735/Black-Lagoon/) published by the original author, [Hiroe Rei](https://anilist.co/staff/97578/Rei-Hiroe).

-Example:
+Example 2:<br>
 [RKGKMDK](https://anilist.co/manga/60257/) is a doujinshi of [Mahou Shoujo Madoka★Magica](https://anilist.co/anime/9756/) by the original character designer, [Ume Aoki](https://anilist.co/staff/97969/).
 :::

 ::: tip
 Some doujinshi that enter serialization may be converted to the manga format provided the new serialization is not an entirely new work.
-Please refer to [manga](./criteria.html#doujinshi-into-licensed-manga) for more information.
+Please refer to [Manga](./criteria.html#doujinshi-into-licensed-manga) for more information.
 :::

 ::: warning